NY Medicare Supplement and Advantage plans.

-2. AARP UnitedHealthCare - offer plans A, B, C, F, G, K, L and N. AARP UnitedHealthCare plans have a 6 month waiting period for individuals enrolling without prior insurance coverage.
+2. UnitedHealthCare - offer plans A, B, C, F, G, K, L and N. UnitedHealthCare plans have a 6 month waiting period for individuals enrolling without prior insurance coverage.
 There is no waiting period for individuals enrolling with approved prior coverage.

 NY Medicare Advantage plans that we offer:

 2018 Empire Mediblue Advantage plans - offers HMO and PPO plans in NY City.
 Empire Mediblue plans have a large network of providers.
 The Mediblue PPO plans can be used nationally.
 All plans include Silver Sneakers gym membership.
 Dental plans are available.